 Acupuncture is a very safe and reliable medical intervention that is used today by literally millions of people around the world.
 Many agencies, such as the World Health Organisation, and NICE (National Institute of Clinic Excellence – UK) recommend acupuncture.
 Governments of Switzerland, Cuba, and China, include acupuncture in their health care programme.

-The World Health Organisation – WHO – have highlighted a range of conditions for which acupuncture is deemed a suitable treatment.
+The World Health Organisation – WHO – have highlighted a range of conditions for which acupuncture is deemed suitable .

 Because acupuncture works holistically it is often useful to see the more general effects of acupuncture before looking at the specifics.
 These subtle but important changes to the way our bodies function, as demonstrated through scientific research, can help to make sense of some of the findings in the WHO report on acupuncture.

-But remember, in reality we treat the person, not just the symptoms.
+But remember, in reality we treat the person, not symptoms.

 General Effects of Acupuncture